 Quebec City is the type of destination that almost makes you forget that you are in North America instead of Europe.
-The perfect blend of old and new in a city that speaks French as the primary language and English as the second.

 As you walk the snow-filled streets it feels as if you are a character in a Hallmark movie….only it’s not as cheesy and it’s a whole lot more magical.